vitiral/tinymem/DEVELOPER.md

 > locations

 There are three options:
-I have two options:
 - Make sure to use B when another call requires that much memory (or less)
 - Move some later chunk of memory (let’s call it D) that is less than or equal to B into B’s current location.
 - Move C backwards so the memory is no longer fragmented

 The first option has the problem that the application might never want that much memory again, or if there are enough “holes” like B, it won’t have enough memory to grant a request for a large chunk.

 What we would like to do is option 2 or 3 which is to move an already existing chunk of memory backwards, eliminating B entirely.
 However, doing so would screw